What is placenta? The unsung hero of pregnancy

 Natural or artificial nipples?
 Mashed yams or Blueberry-Apple-Spinach Puree?
-Cheerios or cut-up fires ?
+Cheerios or cut-up fries?

 You will spend hours finding “organic only” ingredients.
-These are big decisions, after all.
+These are significant decisions, after all.

-What your baby feeds on is going to shape the way your baby grows.
+What your baby feeds on will shape the way your baby grows.

 Here’s something that will surprise you.